Sword-wielding man shot, killed by police in Montgomery County, Pa.

 Police say the man threatened the officer with the sword and would not follow commands to drop it.

-The officer then shot the men.
+The officer then shot the man.
 Police say the officer tried to render aid but the man died at the scene.

 The man has not been identified at this time.